WebHare/runkit/README.md

 ## Restoring WebHare backups
 We've built runkit restore around borg backup repositories.
 You need to supply runkit with the proper credentials to access these backups.
 Request these credentials from whoever is hosting your backups.
+Either the `*borgbase.borg` or the `*rsync.borg` files can be used (if both available).

-Paste these credentials into `runkit set-borg-credentails <server>` and test the credentials by entering `runkit list-backups <server>`.
+Paste these credentials into `runkit set-borg-credentials <server>` and test the credentials by entering `runkit list-backups <server>`.

 If you keep a restored WebHare running you'll want to remove 'whdata/preparedbackup' and `download` directories as they only